Adam-Palacz/Guess_the_number_with_Keras/README.md

 ![test_image](graphs/test_model_with_image.png)

 *Important!
-Correctness of the answer is medium (propably 60-70%) depending on accuracy drawn number.
+Correctness of the answer is medium (probably 60-70%) depending on accuracy drawn number.
 It is probably caused by low quality number saved image in Tkinker (Drawn lines are diffrent on saved image.
 We can see that after saving image in main folder as "image.png")
 To increase success rate propably we should correct paint app and/or strengthen trained model (to do in future)

 ### 4. Train new model.
 Train new model recognizing numbers based on neural network and Keras library.
-Training process can take few seconds depending on user processor.
+Training process can take few seconds depending on user's processor.

 ![train_model](graphs/train_new_model.png)

-*We get warrning from Tensorflow about required updating but it does not affect on model.
+*We get warrning from Tensorflow about required updating but it does not affect the model.

 ### 5. End Program
 Program is ending and we get farewell information.